 Yes!
 But, you will have to soak your beans overnight.
 Place your dried beans in a large container and cover them with at least 10 cups of water.
 Let them sit out overnight, drain, and then add everything to your slow cooker.
+I would use a little less broth when using the slow cooker, maybe 8 cups or so.
 Set on high for 4 hours, or low for 8 hours.

 Can I make this on the stovetop?